garcane/Job-Applications-Data-Dashboard/README.md

 A downloadable CSV file.

+The downloadable CSV file was then merged into the Notion CSV database.

 4. **Manual Adjustments**:
    - Corrected column inconsistencies where job titles were placed under the `Company` column and vice versa.
    - Standardised date formats for consistency using
    - For missing dates, generated random dates within the job hunting period using Excel.
+   - Companies with the same corporation but had different names was standardised by using the official company name from the website

 5. **Salary Adjustments**:
    - Calculated mean averages for roles with salary ranges.